VoxeLibre/VoxeLibre/CONTRIBUTING.md

 behavior.

 ### Requesting features
-* Make sure the feature you request is Minecraft 1.17 Java Edition or Optifine behavior.
+* Ensure the requested feature fulfills our development targets and goals.
 * Begging or excessive attention seeking does not help us in the slightest, and may very well disrupt MineClone2 development.
 It's better to put that energy into helping or researching the feature in question.